Julian Beck (judge): Other positions

 Before his legislative and judicial career, Beck held a variety of positions, including working as a Pacific Electric Railway conductor, a Metro-Goldwyn-Mayer stenographer, a deputy County clerk, a court bailiff, a high school teacher, and a private law practice in the San Fernando Valley.

 Personal life

 Beck was married to Maude Marie Carlisle for nearly 40 years.
 Together, they had two daughters.

 Later life and death

 After retiring from the bench, Beck relocated to San Diego, where he lived for several years until his death on August 18, 1992.

 Legacy

-Julian Beck's contributions to California's educational and judicial systems were significant, particularly in the establishment of CSUN and the San Fernando Superior Court.

 Beck's archives are stored in Special Collections and Archives in the University Library at California State University, Northridge.